-When placing a market order, an investor agrees to sell their shares at whatever the current market price per share is.
-The sell order will be placed immediately, (or when the market reopens if the order is placed after hours).
+When placing a market order, an investor agrees to sell their shares at the current market price per share.
+The sell order will be placed immediately or when the market reopens if the order is placed after hours.

-One upside of market orders is that the trade is guaranteed to go through, and is executed quickly.
+One upside of market orders is that the trade can usually be executed quickly.
 A downside is that the investor has no control over the selling price.

 With a limit order, however, an investor can set the minimum price they are willing to sell their shares for.
-The sell order only gets executed in this case if and when the stock reaches that price or higher.
+The sell order only gets executed if and when the stock reaches that price or higher.

 Stop Orders or Stop-Loss Orders

-With a stop order, the shares will only sell if their value hits the stop price, which is lower than the current market rate.
-The reason investors set stop orders is to prevent incurring significant losses, if a stock plummets in value.
+A stop-loss order is placed with a brokerage to automatically sell a security when it reaches a specific price, known as the stop price.
+The reason investors set stop orders is to prevent incurring significant losses if a stock plummets in value.

 Trailing Sell Stop Orders